ever-co/ever-gauzy/packages/plugin/README.md

 # `@gauzy/plugin`

-All Gauzy plugins should use that package with shared Plugin related code.
+All i4net plugins should use that package with shared Plugin related code.

 ## Usage